jonathancollins/the-stranger-chrome/README.markdown

 ## Reply nesting

-By examining commonly-used #N and @N references, this extension seamlessly converts a long, flat list of comments into a manageable thread with nested replies.
+This extension converts the flat, numbered comments into manageable threads with nested replies, using cues like "@4" or "#7" in the comment text.